Admissions and Financial Aid

 Note 4: Students pursuing a non-thesis graduate degree in SCIS, such as the MSIS, may complete a GRE Waiver Request.
 If they qualify in the opinion of the graduate coordinator, they may be granted a waiver.

-Note 5: On-campus students from Vermont, Rhode Island, New Jersey, Massachusetts, Connecticut, New Hampshire, and Pennsylvania admitted for Fall 2018 or later receive a scholarship of about half the tuition rate.
-That is, the Regional Graduate Scholarship reduces out-of-state tuition from $1,430/credit hour to $710/ credit hour.
+Note 5: On-campus students from Vermont, Rhode Island, New Jersey, Massachusetts, Connecticut, New Hampshire, and Pennsylvania receive a scholarship of about half the tuition rate.
+That is, the Regional Graduate Scholarship substantially reduces out-of-state tuition per credit hour.
 This applies to both the MS and the Graduate Certificate in Information Systems.
 Graduate students from these states are automatically considered for this scholarship.
 Students from Vermont, Connecticut, New Hampshire, and Rhode Island also qualify for the NEHBE Scholarship rate when the UMaine graduate degree is not offered in those states.
-The 2018 NEHBE rate is $702/credit hour and applies to any student in these states and not just those students admitted in 2018.

 For general information on the range of grants, loans and scholarships available from Federal and other sources for graduate students, contact the Office of Student Financial Aid.
 The department provides no assistantships for non-research based degrees.
 However, university wide assistantships and scholarships may be available.
 All full-time students are eligible to apply.
 Note: Those seeking a Graduate Certificate rather than a full graduate degree are ineligible for most grants, loans and scholarships.